Patience: A melancholy picture

-In his new film essay Patience (After Sebold) director Grant Gee presents a multi-layered discovery of the works of German author WG Sebold.
-Using a type of data mapping format, Gee structures the film by shadowing Sebold’s footsteps through East Anglia for his most famous novel The Rings of Saturn.
+In his new film essay Patience (After Sebald) director Grant Gee presents a multi-layered discovery of the works of German author WG Sebald.
+Using a type of data mapping format, Gee structures the film by shadowing Sebald’s footsteps through East Anglia for his most famous novel The Rings of Saturn.

-The film begins with an explanation of Sebold’s resistance to being constricted by classification into one type of literary genre.
-Sebold saw his work as more of an encyclopaedic voyage and this is reflected in the nature of the film, which uses specificity of landscape and subjective experiences in order to investigate a multitude of musings on the oblique nature of the world.
+The film begins with an explanation of Sebald’s resistance to being constricted by classification into one type of literary genre.
+Sebald saw his work as more of an encyclopaedic voyage and this is reflected in the nature of the film, which uses specificity of landscape and subjective experiences in order to investigate a multitude of musings on the oblique nature of the world.

-Patience (After Sebold) is playing at the ICA Trafalgar Square 27 January 2012 – 2 February 2012
+Patience (After Sebald) is playing at the ICA Trafalgar Square 27 January 2012 – 2 February 2012